Korjubzot/pomodoro-timer/README.md

 ## About

-This project was built to better understand one of the most useful tools I've used while studying programming - the humble tomato!
+This project was built to better understand one of the most useful tools I've used while studying programming and languages - the humble tomato!
 The 25 minute sessions were fantastic to break up blocks of study into managable chunks, and it was also a fun opportunity to get to grips with the basics of Tailwind, and broader CSS principles as well.

 ## Installation